laanwj/etna_viv/README.md

   - Texturing
   - Double-buffered rendering to framebuffer
   - MSAA (off / 2X / 4X)

-- `etna_test`: Full screen pixel shader with frame number passed in as uniform.
-Can be used as a visual shader sandbox.

-- `rotate_cube`: Rotating smoothed color cube

 - `mip_cube_state`: Rotating cube with a mipmapped texture loaded from a `dds` file provided on the command line.
 One of the example textures have a different color and number on each mipmap level, to explicitly show interpolation